awesomeshield/awesomeshield.github.io/content/tutorials/thermometer/text.md

 ***

+You can use the template sketch as a starting point for this project.
+[Click here to clone it.](https://codebender.cc/sketch:88120)

 #### "Hello, World!"
 You'll need a place that the Arduino can show you the temperature value.
 You can send information from the Arduino back to your computer through the USB cable, using `Serial`.